bnp-info/research/docs/RELIGION/modernism/pascendi_dominici_gregis.md

     - Every vital phenomenon arises from a need or impulse, and in this case, faith (on which religion is predicated) is a sentiment that originates from a subconscious need for the divine.
     - History and science are bounded externally by the physical world and internally by human consciousness; anything outside these bounds cannot be known.
     - But as stated, faith comes from the _subconscious_, and as both object and cause, this sentiment is the reality of God, thus bringing God and man together.
-  - The corollary is that if the reality og God can be found within, there too is revelation.
-This means that: [8]
+  - Corollary: if the reality of God can be found within, there too is revelation.
+[8] Ergo:
-    - All regions must be considered both natural and supernatural
+    - All religions must be considered both natural and supernatural
     - Consciousness is of equal authority as divine revelation
-  - Deformation of Religious History the Consequence
+  - The deformation of religious history is the consequence [9]:
+    - This "unknowable" is only revealed in conjunction with a phenomenon.
+    - The phenomenon connot be reconciled with normal laws of history.
+    - Faith is attracted to the phenomenon and takes possession of it.
+    - The phenomenon is transfigured, elevated beyond its true conditions.
+    - The phenomenon is disfigured when taken out of context (place/time).
+    - Example: anything that elevates the historical Christ must be rejected.
+  - Thus, modernists claim that all religion comes from *vital immanence*, and that Catholicism is no exception, just the development of *religious sentiment* as a byproduct of human development.
+[10]
+    - This is the teaching of some Catholics who wish to reform the Church.
+    - This goes beyond man claiming a right to the supernatural order (c.f.
+The Fall), but a claim that religion (i.e. our relationship with the divine) isn't supernatural at all, but natural.
+    - Vatican I upheld: "If anyone says that man cannot be raised by God to a knowledge and perfection which surpasses nature, but that he can and should, by his own efforts and by a constant development, attain finally to the possession of all truth and good, let him be anathema" (*De Revel.*, can.
+3).
   - The Origin of Dogmas
   - Its Evolution

-- The Modernist as Believer: Individual Experience and Religious Certitude
+- Believer: Individual Experience and Religious Certitude

   - Religious Experience and Tradition

   - Faith and Science

   - Faith Subject to Science

   - The Methods of Modernists

-- The Modernist as Theologian: His Principles, Immanence and Symbolism
+- Theologian: His Principles, Immanence and Symbolism

   - Dogma and the Sacraments

   - The Holy Scriptures

   - The Church

   - The Relations Between Church and State

   - The Magisterium of the Church

   - The Evolution of Doctrine

-- The Modernist as Historian and Critic
+- Historian and Critic

   - Criticism and its Principles

   - How the Bible is Dealt With

-- The Modernist as Apologist
+- Apologist

   - Subjective Arguments

-- The Modernist as Reformer
+- Reformer

 - Modernism and All the Heresies